ooc-lang/the-ooc-language/001-constructors.md

     }
 ~~~

-Repeating the 'init~lr' definition in Add violates the Don't Repeat Yourself (DRI)
+Repeating the 'init~lr' definition in Add violates the Don't Repeat Yourself (DRY)
 principle.
 Besides, if functionality is added to the base BinaryOp init~lr, it
 wouldn't be replicated in Add init~lr.